Relevant issues (types and ways to present and modify)

 Ways of filing informative tax returns

-*Electronically, online with an advanced electronic signature or identification system and authentication, in both cases using a recognised electronic certificate.
+* Electronic, online, with advanced electronic signature or an identification and authentication system, in both cases using a recognised electronic certificate.

-The filing of the returns of the different informative forms can be done in two ways:
+The tax returns of the different informative models can be filed through two channels: